What Is Maskne? How to Avoid and Get Rid of It

 To avoid breakouts, a person might choose a skin moisturizer that is made for their skin type.
 A gel moisturizer may be preferable for persons with oily skin or those who live in hot and humid climates.
 A lotion is appropriate for those with normal or mixed skin, while a cream is appropriate for those with dry skin.

-• Use a clean towel to wipe off sweat
+- Use a clean towel to wipe off sweat

 Since we do have to keep our face masks outside, it can only take a few seconds for us to perspire, which could then be trapped underneath for hours.
-Whenever possible, find a socially isolated and well-ventilated place and wipe your sweat off with a clean towel to keep your skin free of sweat.
+Whenever possible, find a socially isolated and well-ventilated place and wipe your sweat off with a clean towel to keep your skin free of sweat. - Take a break from makeup

 While you’re treating maskne, don’t wear any makeup.
 Cosmetics like foundation, concealer, and blush can clog your pores and slow down the healing process.
 Under a mask, avoid wearing make-up or rich moisturizers because they will block hair follicles and worsen acne.
-If at all possible, avoid using make-up and instead opt for mineral-based products.
+If at all possible, avoid using make-up and instead opt for mineral-based products. - Have a Breather

 A study on the prevalence of mask-relate skin reactions comes to a recommendation of removing your mask for 15 minutes every 4 hours.
 This will assist in giving your skin a rest.
 Always remember to remove your face mask only when you’re able to maintain physical distancing from persons who aren’t members of your home.
 It’s also crucial to wash your hands before removing your mask.

-Visit a Skincare Professional2
+Visit a Skincare Professional

 Make no mistake, maskne is a real thing.
 Following these tips can help you deal with and prevent maskne.
 If you are concerned about this skin irritation, you should consult a medical professional immediately.